 Recently, F&F was working with an independent school on a suite of communications materials for prospective students.
 Early on in this process, I sat down with current faculty to review the messaging on their website and viewbook and I posed a simple question: are the stories you see here accurate representations of what happens at your school?

 If they aren't capturing key ideas about the school, or if they're overly aspirational, or too reductive, then we have a brand gap: a place where what the school says it does isn’t aligned with what's actually happening.
 Brand gaps create problems because prospective families eventually discover that what they were promised wasn’t what the school offered.
 Such a disconnect ripples outward, damaging the school’s image in the larger community.
+But those who embrace the concept of bringing together their communications, mission, education, and even facilities— can benefit from higher enrollment, positive feedback from students, parents, and faculty, and the ability to begin new school-wide initiatives with a common vision.

 As a trained communications designer, closing a brand gap meant shifting the narrative with the help of words, images, and interactivity to better reflect reality.
 I spent years at brand agencies and design firms working in this way for schools and universities.
 But in the years that followed, I learned new ways to achieve the same goal.
 I became an educator, taught design at the university level, and eventually became the chair of an undergraduate design program tasked with rebuilding the program into a beacon for regional and national talent.
 I learned how culture, curriculum, faculty, and facilities could impact our brand every bit as much as the communications efforts.